Inverse system of Gorenstein points in ${\mathbb P^n_{\res}}$: The inverse system of Gorenstein points

 Given a set of points, we have a good candidate for testing if $X$ is arithmetically Gorenstein or equivalently if $I(X)^{\perp} $ is $G$-admissible according to Definition \ref{G-modules}.
-From Proposition \ref{latte} and Remark \ref{1}, we have the following result.
+We can prove the following result.

-\begin{corollary} Let $X=\{P_1,\cdots, P_r\}$ be a set of distinct points of $\mathbb P^n_{\res}\setminus \{x_n=0\}. $ Let $L_1, \dots, L_r$ be the corresponding associated linear forms and let $s$ be the socle degree of $R/I(X).$ The following conditions are equivalent
+\begin{corollary} Let $X=\{P_1,\dots, P_r\}$ be a set of distinct points of $\mathbb P^n_{\res}\setminus \{x_n=0\}. $ Let $L_1, \dots, L_r$ be the corresponding associated linear forms and let $s$ be the socle degree of $R/I(X).$ The following conditions are equivalent